IvanBongiorni/RNN_TimeSeries-Forecast/README.md

 # Recurrent Neural Network for Time Series Forecasting

 ## Description
-The model is a Convolutional-Recurrent Neural Network for time series forecast.
-It is implemented in **TensorFlow 2.1** and trained on the Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset from Kaggle.
+The model is a Recurrent Neural Network for time series forecast.
+It is implemented in **TensorFlow 2** and trained on the Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset from Kaggle.

 ## Model Structure
 For a detailed explanation of its implementation, see [how_it_works.md]() file.

 ## Structure of the repository
+Main files:
-- `config.yaml`: configuration file for hyperparameters
+- `config.yaml`: config file for hyperparameters.
-- `input_pipe.py`: main preprocessing script
+- `dataprep.py`: data preprocessing pipeline.
+- `train.py`: training pipeline.
-- `tools.py`: contains preprocessing functions
+- `tools.py`: contains useful processing functions to be iterated in main pipelines.
-- `model.py`: contains model building, training and testing functions
+- `model.py`: builds model.

-- `/data/` folder: contains training data, downloadable from Kaggle
+Folders:
+- `/data_raw/`: requires unzipped `train_2.csv` file from [Kaggle](https://www.kaggle.com/c/web-traffic-time-series-forecasting/).
+- `/data_processed/`: divided in `/Train/` and `/Test/` directories.
+- `/saved_models/`: contains all saved TensorFlow models.
-- `/imputer/` folder: contains imputation model, i.e. a pretrained Neural Network used in dataprep phase in order to impute missing values.
-The model is coming from my other repository (ADD LINK)
+- `/imputer/`: can contain an imputation model, i.e. a pretrained Neural Network used in data preprocessing stage to impute missing values.
+The model is coming from my other repository on a [GAN for imputation of missing data in time series](https://github.com/IvanBongiorni/GAN-RNN_Timeseries-imputation).

 ## How to run code
-After you clone the repository locally, the whole code runs in two steps.
-The first is a pipeline that takes raw data and processes them to be fed into the model; it is activated by running
+After you clone the repository locally, download the raw dataset from [Kaggle](https://www.kaggle.com/c/web-traffic-time-series-forecasting/), and place unzipped `train_2.csv` file in `/data_raw/` folder.
+Then, time series forecast is executed in two steps.
+First, run data preprocessing pipeline:

-`python -m input_pipe.py`
+`python -m dataprep`

-from terminal.
-The second part is the actual training code; it is activated from terminal with
+This will generate Trainging+Validation and Test files, stored in `/data_processed/` subdirectories.
+Second, launch training pipeline with:

-`python -m train_model.py`
+`python -m train`

+This will either create, train and save a new model, or load and train an already existing one, stored in `/saved_models/` folder.

+Finally, Test set performance will be evaluated from `test.ipynb` notebook.

 ## Modules
 ```
-tensorflow == 2.1.0
-numpy
-pandas
+numpy==1.18.3
+pandas==1.0.3
+scikit-learn==0.22.2.post1
+scipy==1.4.1
+tensorflow==2.1.0
 ```

 ## Hardware